Asad Khan (Mughal noble): Family

 Asad Khan was married to Mehrunissa, daughter of Asaf Khan.
-Zulfiqar Khan was born to them in the year 1657.
+Zulfiqar Khan was born to them in the year 1657; he was married to a daughter of noble Shaista Khan in 1677.
+Asad Khan had another son named Inayat Khan, who was married to the youngest daughter of Abul Hasan Qutb Shah, the last ruler of the Golconda Sultanate.
 Asad Khan also had a daughter who was married to Khuda Bandah Khan, son of noble Shaista Khan.